Creating Features to Improve Functionality in Medical Devices

 Advantages of MP35N for Swiss Machined Electrodes

 Medical device manufacturers generally choose implant-grade materials that meet American Society for Testing and Materials (ASTM) or ISO specifications.

 For medical electrodes, MP35N is an implant-grade ASTM-specified alloy that is the material of choice due to its combination of properties including:

 Typically work-hardened and comparable to 304 grade stainless steel in its tensile strength, MP35N provides the characteristics needed for both effective production in the hands of a skilled Swiss machine shop and a high-quality medical electrode in the end product.

-Is precision CNC Swiss-style machining a good choice for your medical devices or other applications?
+Is high precision machining in a Swiss machine shop a good choice for your medical devices or other applications?
 Download our free guide Swiss Machine FAQs to learn more about it.